Authors of section

 Aftercare

-Typically, the wound is dressed with an ointment containing a combination of steroid and antibiotic.
-A non-adherent gauze pad and the eye is patched shut for 24 hours.
-Once the patch is removed, a regimen of combined steroid antibiotic containing eye drops is prescribed for 10 to 14 days.
-Generally, cutaneous sutures are removed at postoperative day 7-10, eyelid margin sutures are removed at postoperative day 10-14, depending on wound tension and soft-tissue edema.
+Typically, the wound is dressed with an ointment containing a combination of steroids and antibiotics.
+The eye is patched shut with a non-adherent gauze pad for 24 hours.
+Once the patch is removed, a combined steroid antibiotic containing eye drops is prescribed for 10–14 days.
+Generally, cutaneous sutures are removed at postoperative day 7–10, eyelid margin sutures are removed at day 10–14, depending on wound tension and soft-tissue edema.

 Repair of periorbital soft-tissue injuries and lacrimal system in NOE injuries